kellynm/dash-GIS715/README.md

 # Dash by Plotly
  GIS 714 Geovisualization Spring 2019 - Student-led lab

+Dash is a Python framework for building interactive web applications for data visualization.
+Dash is rendered in a browser and uses CSS, so it is highly customizable and each to share via URLs.
+Dash uses purely Python with html components and Plot.ly graph objects.

 ## 1. Install Dash and Plotly
 * Open <i>Visual Studio Code</i>
 * Click <b>Terminal</b> from the top menu and select <b>New Terminal</b>.